Skip to main content

 info

-Using patcher to test patches is not supported at this time.
-The best strategy at this moment is to test steps manually and locally.
-Future updates to patcher will include additional mechanisms to make testing new patches easier.
+Testing patches using patcher is not currently supported.
+The recommended approach is to manually test the steps locally.
+Future updates to Patcher will introduce mechanisms to simplify testing new patches.